-While 401(k)s and Self-Directed IRAs can be used for both retirement investing, each account has unique differences.
+While 401Ks and self-directed IRAs both can be used for retirement investing, each account has unique differences.
 Understanding the benefits and drawbacks for both will better help you decide which account – or both – can help you reach your financial goals.

-Having a 401(k)
+What is a 401(k) Plan?

-Having a Self-Directed IRA
+Benefits & Limitations of a Self-Directed IRA

-When deciding if you should invest in a 401(k), a Self-Directed IRA or both, remember that each account has pros and cons to offer.
-It’s hard to argue if one account is better than the other; it really depends on your situation and retirement goals.
+When deciding if you should invest in a 401K, a self-directed IRA or both, remember that each account has pros and cons to offer.
+It’s hard to argue if one account is better than the other and both plans offer tax benefits; it really depends on your situation and retirement goals.
 More importantly, you should always know that the ability to invest with both plans is out there if you want the option!

 For more information about which accounts can help you reach your goals, ask an IRA Specialist for more education.
 Our staff is always available to answer your questions.
 Simply schedule your free one-on-one consultation.